-Parameters · Cloudflare for Teams documentation
+Parameters

 Value:

-0Allow the switch to stay in the off position indefinitly until the user turns it back on.
+0Allow the switch to stay in the off position indefinitely until the user turns it back on.

 1-1440Turn switch back on automatically after the specified number of minutes.